The final thing that you can do with an element in 2D space using the transform

 is for rotating the element, and skew

 is for transforming it by tilting it.
-Very often these features are used together to create interesting animations.
+We often use these features together to create animations.

-Let's take a look at how exactly the element changes when we use the skew
+Let's look at how exactly the element changes when we use the skew

 function.
 To demonstrate, take a rectangle and tilt it 45 degrees to the left.
 From CSS's point of view, it's a simple operation that looks like this: